-Exploring the development and deployment of off-grid solar solutions across Africa, as the continent’s most promising renewable energy solution
+We talk to GOGLA and explore the development and deployment of off-grid solar solutions across Africa, which is quickly becoming the continent’s most promising renewable energy solution.

 ‘The Sun continent’, Africa receives more hours of sunshine per day than any other on earth.
 As such, the potential for solar power is obvious.

 In recent years, the case for the acceptance and development of renewable energies, and the off-grid potential of solar, has become increasingly compelling, as the UN identifies energy poverty as one of the greatest impediments to cross-continental socio-economic development.

 Solutions to the challenge of energy access are critical, and growing rates of urbanisation, population growth, and of course climate change, are serving to exacerbate the issue.
 Indeed, as of 2021, it is estimated that 760 million people still lack access to electricity, relying on candles and kerosene lamps to power their homes.

 The past decade has witnessed many exciting developments across Africa in respect of solar photovoltaic (PV) energy.
 Globally, the off-grid solar sector has enjoyed significant growth over the past decade to represent a $1.75 billion annual market that serves 420 million users, with further expansion on the horizon.
 Consequently, off-grid solar PV is increasingly recognised as a means to expand the continent’s energy security whilst supporting sustainable economic growth without reliance on the utility grid.